ziadh/shipit/README.md

 1. looks at your staged git changes
 2. sends them to openai's api to generate a commit message
-3. shows you the suggestion
-4. commits with that message if you approve
+3. pushes that commit with the generated messages automatically

 ## requirements